Bloc/jottly-checkpoints/05-Adding-Benefits.md

 +	</div>
 ```

-We'll use another `h2` for this section header and include a `p` text to explain our pricing tiers.
+We'll use another h2 for this section header and include paragraph text to explain our pricing tiers.

 ```html(index.html)
 ...